 Skin cancer and melanoma are common in Australia, so GPs are familiar with dealing with these health concerns.
 They can conduct skin examinations and teach you how to conduct self-examinations at home.
 Many are able to provide treatment (once diagnosed) and ongoing management of some skin cancers.

 GPs in Australia are considered gatekeepers to specialist services, so if you need a second opinion or if the GP suspects melanoma or skin cancer, they will refer you to a dermatologist, who can look at the spot or mole more closely.
-Or they may refer you to skin cancer detection specialists like Molemap by Dermatologists for a skin check or full body molemap and ongoing surveillance.
+Or they may refer you to skin cancer detection specialists like MoleMap for a skin check or full body molemap and ongoing surveillance.

 The approach will vary depending on your needs whether you see a dermatologist, a skin cancer clinic or a skin cancer detection clinic.
 Before you book the appointment, enquire about fees and waiting times.